jabedude/procmaps/README.md

-# Rust procmaps - retrieve memory maps for a given process
+# Rust procmaps - retrieve process memory maps

 A library for retrieving information about memory mappings for Unix processes.